Cardiac electrophysiology and pacing services

-As part of the Baylor Scott & White Heart & Vascular Institute, our Cardiac Electrophysiology (EP) and Pacing team provides you with expert, personalized care and highly specialized services for your heart rate and rhythm problems (arrhythmias).
+Our cardiac electrophysiology (EP) and pacing team provides you with expert, personalized care and highly specialized services for your heart rate and rhythm problems (arrhythmias).

-Sophisticated and dedicated cardiac electrophysiologic laboratories, including a Stereotaxis Remote Navigation System for advanced mapping and safer catheter ablation to treat complex rhythm disturbances.
-We perform catheter ablation for atrial fibrillation/flutter and various forms of paroxysmal supraventricular tachycardia (PSVT).
+Our dedicated cardiac electrophysiologic laboratories perform catheter ablation for atrial fibrillation/flutter and various forms of paroxysmal supraventricular tachycardia (PSVT).
 These include:

 - Multifocal atrial tachycardia